 What if you just left a loved one’s house after a sweet visit.
 Your loved one is worried about your safety as you drive home.
 She tells you, “Please drive safe.
 The roads are wet.
 Promise me you’ll do the speed limit?”

-IF you have an amazing relationship with this loved one, and you agree to abide by the speed limits per her request, that relationship and mutual respect is more likely to influence your decision to honor your relationship than the police officer’s authority OR the possibility of a consequence!
+IF you have an amazing relationship and mutual respect with this loved you, those things are more likely to influence your decision than the police officer’s authority OR the possibility of a consequence!